aditya-paliwal/DLND-Project-4/README.md

 This was my fourth project in 17-week Udacity Deep Learning Nanodegree Foundation.
 In this project, I trained a sequence to sequence model on a dataset of English and French sentences that can translate new sentences from English to French.
 The project was written in python (on a Jupyter Notebook) in Anaconda environment.

+Topics like Recurrent Neural Networks, Sequence-to-Sequence Model and Reinforcement Learning were covered during the lectures.
+Solid understanding of all these topics is a primary requirement.

 This project involved the building of a Sequence-to-Sequence model by implementing the following functions below:

 - model_inputs